.Stat DE configuration

 Released in August 25, 2020 Release .Stat Suite JS 5.3.0

 Make the individual second-level homepage facet values clickable.
-When a homepage facet returns a hierarchical CategoryScheme or ConceptScheme, then it is possible to make the second-level values (sub-level of a root) selectable, so that the search result applies the selection when browsing.
+When a homepage facet contains a hierarchy (hierarchical categoryScheme or codelist with simple hierarchy used by a concept), then it is possible to make the second-level values (sub-level of a root) selectable, so that the search result applies the selection when browsing.

 "search": {